permutationlock/libaven/README.md

 A recent addition to the library is the C source code lexer, parser, and AST renderer in `aven/c.h`.
-All three are combined into a source code formating application in `src/fmt.c`.
+All three are combined into a source code formating application in `src/aven-fmt.c`.
 Personally, I am not a fan of any of the possible configurations of `clang-format` (believe me, I tried).

 I did not optimize the code very much or make any use of SIMD, but benchmarks show that it formats at ~30MB/sec for small files, easily fast enough for my use cases.
-Benchmarking a few 10,000 line source files using [`poop`][9] showed that my `fmt` ran over 20 times faster than `clang-format`, around the speed of `zig fmt` for similar size source files.
+Benchmarking a few 10,000 line source files using [`poop`][9] showed that on my machine `aven-fmt` ran over 25 times faster than `clang-format`, around speed of `zig fmt` for similar size source files.

 The formatter has rudimentary error reporting.
 It will report the first parse error it encounters along with the exact location of the error in the source file.
-The formatter requires that lines be rendered within 80 columns, with an allowance for one or two characters over to make the rendering logic easier.
-If a line cannot fit within 80 columns due to a long identifier or excessive indent depth, then the formatter will error and report the offending line in the original source file.
+By default the formatter requires that lines render within 80 columns, with an allowance for one or two characters over to make the rendering logic easier.
+If a line cannot be broken to fit within 80 columns, e.g. due to a long identifier or excessive indent depth, then the formatter will error and report the offending line in the original source file.

 ### Limitations

+The formatter is designed to parse code that follows the C99 and C11 standards with some GNU extensions.
+E.g. it will parse GNU attribute specifiers and inline assembly statements.
+Declaration attributes must occur before all other declaration specifiers, or after the declarator.

-The formatter `aven-fmt` will pretty-print preprocessor directives and macros, but it places heavy restrictions on their use.
+Preprocessor directives and macros will be parsed and pretty printed, but some heavy restrictions are placed on their use.

-Preprocessor directives must all be a '#' followed by an identifier (or an 'if' or 'else' keyword), and then either a valid expression, a statement or declaration (omitting the termination ';' if applicable), a type-name, a parameter declaration, an initializer list, a list of declaration specifiers, a header path, or any single token.
-Other possibilities may have been added, but in general they must be a parseable contained seciton of code.
+A preprocessrod directive is a '#' punctuator followed by an identifier (or 'if'/'else' keyword), and then an expression, a statement or declaration without the terminating ';', a type-name, an initializer list, a list of declaration specifiers, a header path, or any single token.

-Some special allowances are made to allow the `#` and `##` operators in preprocessor mode, as well as the special `#pragma warning(disable : 4427)` for MSVC.
+The `#` and `##` operators are allowed while in preprocessor mode.
+The `#error`, `#warning`, and `#pragma` directives are not parsed and simply rendered unmodified.

 Source files must be parseable C even with all preprocessor directive lines removed.
 E.g. the following is invalid